codinBabe/chat-widget/README.md

-Chat widget is a dynamic chat bot/representative webpage.
+Chat widget is an automated chat bot/representative webpage.